Honeyz: 1997–2000: Formation, Wonder No.8 and Abdi's first departure

-In 1997, Mercury Records cultivated the girl group Essence, made up of Heavenli Abdi and Celena Cherry.
+Célena Cherry heard through a friend that First Avenue Management were holding auditions to form a girl group, that friend convinced her to audition for the group.
+Cherry was selected, and along with Heavenli Abdi, who was already signed to the management company, formed a duo, before signing to Mercury Records under the name Essence.
 The duo were hailed as an R&B alternative to the Spice Girls and intended as a direct rival to American girl group Destiny's Child.
-According to Heavenli, "We felt that there was a place for a younger, vibey kind of 'pop R&B' group.
+According to Abdi, "We felt that there was a place for a younger, vibey kind of 'pop R&B' group.
 We were looking at En Vogue as someone that we would like to aspire to."
-Celena admitted that Essence was "an OK name, but it wasn't really hitting it".
-One night, when Heavenli and Celena were departing from the nightclub Subterranea, a man exclaimed at them, "Mm mm, check out those honeys over there!".
-In 1998 Naima Belkhiati joined the line-up and the group was officially named as Honeyz.
+Cherry admitted that Essence was "an okay name, but it wasn't really hitting it".
+One night, when Abdi and Cherry were departing from the nightclub Subterranea, a man exclaimed at them, "Mm mm, check out those honeys over there!", thus inspiring the group's new name.
+First Avenue Management soon added a third member to the group, French-born Naima Belkhiati.
+During the group's reunion in 2013 on The Big Reunion, Abdi remarked her disappointment at Belkhiati joining the group upon discovering that she was not a particularly good singer, as management prioritised looks over Abdi's and Cherry's ambitions of producing a three-part vocal harmony, and cast Cherry as the lead singer.

-Their debut single, "Finally Found" was released in August 1998 and peaked at number four in the UK Singles Chart and remains their biggest hit.
-"Finally Found" introduced the trio to the British public and went on to sell more than 350,000 copies.
-The follow-up, "End of the Line" notched up similar sales figures, peaking at number five.
+Their debut single and most popular hit "Finally Found", released in August 1998, peaked at number four in the UK Singles Chart, introducing the trio to the public and selling over 350,000 copies.
+The follow-up "End of the Line" notched up similar sales figures, peaking at number five.
 Their debut album Wonder No.8 went gold in the UK with sales of over 200,000 copies.
 Aside from their success in the United Kingdom, they performed with a full live orchestra in the Netherlands and 8,000 people at ChildLine in Dublin, duetted with Lionel Richie in Italy, and saw their first two singles, "Finally Found" and "End of the Line", go 2× platinum in Australia.
 In the United States, they signed to Def Jam/Island.
 The group ended up being featured on the French release of Foxy Brown's single "J.O.B." from her second album Chyna Doll, and they also worked with producer Stevie J (Toni Braxton, Deborah Cox, Puff Daddy).